What Are the Sectors and Industries of the S&P 500?

 Understanding the Makeup of the Economy, Stock Market, and Stock Market Indices

 One of the most important concepts new investors in the stock market need to learn has to do with sectors and industries.
-I want to take a few moments to walk you through the definition of these concepts, explain what they are in practical terms, and show you how they fit into one of America's largest stock market indices, the S&P 500.
-Though it will only take a brief amount of your time, you'll be glad you learned the difference once and for all.
+Here we'll walk you through the definition of these concepts, explain what they are in practical terms, and show you how they fit into one of America's largest stock market indices, the S&P 500.

 What Is the Difference Between a Sector and an Industry?

 Sectors, in turn, are broken down into sub-categories known as industries.
 This allows a closer grouping of similar businesses.
-For example, both Walmart, the discount retail chain, and Tiffany & Company, the luxury jeweler, are included in the consumer discretionary sector.
+For example, both Dollar Tree, the discount retail chain, and Tiffany & Company, the luxury jeweler, are included in the consumer discretionary sector.
 However, they are sorted into different industries.

 What Are the Advantages of Paying Attention to Sectors and Industries?

-Looking at sectors and industries also helps you become familiar how businesses interact with another.
-For example, if you believe that energy prices are going to decline, you might find transportation stocks appealing, because you believe one of the biggest cost inputs—gasoline and jet fuel—is about to plummet.
+Looking at sectors and industries also helps you become familiar with how businesses interact with one another.
+For example, if you believe that energy prices are going to decline, you might find transportation stocks appealing, because you believe one of the biggest cost inputs — gasoline and jet fuel — is about to plummet.
 When combined with disciplined, long-term, tax-efficient, low-turnover, highly passive investing, this knowledge can be a ticket to building wealth.

-Many financial advisors recommend that investors try to maintain a portfolio that offers good exposure to all of these industries and sectors.
+Many financial advisers recommend that investors try to maintain a portfolio that offers good exposure to all of these industries and sectors.

-For now, let's dive into the sector and industry breakdown of the United States stock market as a whole.
+For now, let's dive into the sector and industry breakdown of the U.S. stock market as a whole.
 I'm going to use the S&P 500 index as a proxy for the stock market.
-As of the most recent stock market close on February 26th, 2016, the total value of all stocks in the S&P 500 index came to $17.87 trillion.
+As of the most recent stock market close on December 7th, 2018, the total value of all stocks in the S&P 500 index came to $23.28 trillion.

 Consumer Discretionary Sector of the S&P 500

-The consumer discretionary sector consists of businesses that have demand which rises and falls based on general economic conditions such as washers and dryers, sporting goods, new cars, and diamond engagement rings.
-At present, the consumer discretionary sector contains twelve industries.
+The consumer discretionary sector consists of businesses that have demand that rises and falls based on general economic conditions such as washers and dryers, sporting goods, new cars, and diamond engagement rings.
+At present, the consumer discretionary sector contains ten industries.
 Examples of consumer discretionary stocks include Apple, Disney, and Starbucks.